by Empire Justice Center & NY Immigration Coalition - updated Jan. 2026 -

 Please see 2013 updates re PRUCOL status for people applying for or granted DACA status in this article.

-The only benefits that can be considered to make one likely to become a public charge are: (a) ongoing cash assistance for income maintenance including SSI (e.g, not one-shots or ERAP; and (b) government funded long-term institutional care.
+As of January 2026, under the old rule that remains in effect, the only benefits that can be considered to make one likely to become a public charge are: (a) ongoing cash assistance for income maintenance including SSI (e.g, not one-shots or ERAP; and (b) government funded long-term institutional care.
 All Medicaid services other than institutional care do NOT make someone a public charge.
-For more info about Public Charge and FAQs see:

 Legal Services NYC KNOW YOUR RIGHTS: New York Immigrants are Eligible for Benefit Programs